 - refraining from throwing objects that could cause injury or damage to property (rocks, sticks, snowballs)

-- walking bicycles, skateboards, scooters, and roller blades while on the school grounds
+- walking bicycles, skateboards and scooters while on the school grounds

 - leaving expensive and valuable items at home